fakerybakery/.shell/README.md

-# .shell
-just stuff to be use in shell scripts. nothing to see here.
+# nothing to see here